- Medication type: Gastroprotectant (ulcer medication)

 Sucralfate was first introduced as an ulcer medication for human patients in 1968, although it did not receive FDA approval in the United States until 1981.
 Sucralfate is labeled for the treatment of duodenal (upper small intestinal) ulcers, but this medication has also been used to treat ulcers at other locations throughout the gastrointestinal tract.

 Sucralfate is readily available in both brand-name and generic formulations.
 It is commonly used in veterinary medicine and can be found on the shelves of most veterinary practices in the United States.

 If your veterinarian does not stock this medication, they can write you a prescription to obtain the medication through your local (human) pharmacy.

 What Does Sucralfate Look Like?

-Sucralfate is typically dispensed as a relatively large, white, oval tablet that is scored in the center.
+Sucralfate is typically dispensed as a relatively large, white or pink oval tablet that is scored in the center.
 It is also available as a suspension, or liquid, although this formulation is less commonly prescribed by veterinarians.
-Sucralfate suspension has a light pink color.
+Sucralfate suspension has a light pink or white color.